 Firstly, the video clip above shows the original 80s trailer for Back To The Future - I still remember the excitement and anticipation I felt from viewing all of the ads and trailers, and this was one movie I was not going to miss!

-Starring the late Michael J. Fox as 17 year old teenager Marty McFly, the main plot of Back To The Future revolves around a teenager accidentally being sent back to the 1950s by the eccentric scientist Dr. Emmett Brown (Christopher Lloyd), using a time machine using a modified DeLorean DMC-12 car fitted with a flux capacitor.
+Starring Michael J. Fox as 17 year old teenager Marty McFly, the main plot of Back To The Future revolves around a teenager accidentally being sent back to the 1950s by the eccentric scientist Dr. Emmett Brown (Christopher Lloyd), using a time machine using a modified DeLorean DMC-12 car fitted with a flux capacitor.

 Marty McFly has a rather depressing life.
 His Mother (Lorraine) is an alcoholic, his Father (George) is being bullied at work by his supervisor (Biff) and his rock band can't even get an audition to perform at the high school dance.
 Nonetheless, McFly's girlfriend (Jennifer) gives him much encouragement and desperately wants him to fulfill his dreams of becoming a rock star.

 However, Marty soon finds that there is little time to be depressed after he is invited to a deserted shopping centre by his mad scientist friend Dr. Emmett "Doc" Brown.
 Doc reveals a time machine made from a Delorean car that is powered by plutonium.
 Unfortunately, Doc stole the plutonium off some rather nasty Libyan terrorists and they suddenly turn-up and shoot him.
 Marty tries to flee from the situation in the Delorean, but inadvertently triggers the time machine.
 He is transported back to November 5th 1955, but without any plutonium to make the return trip.

 Unfortunately, following his heroic actions, his future Mum starts falling in love with him.
 Marty is deeply disturbed by this and desperately starts searching for Doc.
 After finding the younger Doc, he eventually convinces him that he is from the future and needs to be returned to 1985.